hypersolutions/service-directory/Readme.md

 Things being looked at to explore:

 1. Update the UI to provide management of organisations, services and locations
-2. Playwright UI tests
+2. Extend existing Playwright UI tests
-3. Local OAuth server for authentication and some basic role-based permissions for management of organisations, services and locations
+3. Local Auth server for authentication and some basic role-based permissions for management of organisations, services and locations

 ## Useful